fd/mrlinux/README.md

 2. Make sure you have the [`mrlinuxctl`](./mrlinuxctl) script on your system
 3. `mrlinuxctl create`
 4. `mrlinuxctl code <some project>`
+5. From a VS Code terminal, login to Github `gh auth login`

 # Getting Started on Linux